kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-introduction-to-jetstream.md

 title: Introduction to JetStream
 ---

 JetStream is the 'built-in distributed persistence system' of NATS.
-You can read more about it [here](../../05-technical-reference/00-architecture/evnt-01-architecture.md#jetstream).
+Read the [Eventing architecture](../../05-technical-reference/00-architecture/evnt-01-architecture.md#jetstream) page for more information.

 ## Streams and Consumers